Aeroluna/LunaCoopMod/README.md

 - Changed Orbital Command Scanner Sweep visual to use team color.
 - Changed the name of the Disruptor Purification Nova unit from "Disruptor" to "Purifier Orb".
 - Fixed an issue where Disruptor Purification Novas would show life and shield in the unit info despite being invulnerable.
+- Changed morphing to Overseer (and variants) to no longer require decelerating to cast.
+- Changed Overseer (and variants) Oversight ability to no longer require decelerating to cast.
+- Changed Observer (and variants) Surveillance Mode ability to no longer require decelerating to cast.

 Copied from Versus.